Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: PLAY_LANG

 Defines locales used by your application.
-You can then place localised messages in conf/messages.{locale}
+You can then place localised messages in conf/messages.{locale} files.
+The value is a comma-separated list of language codes, for example:

 application.langs=fr,en,ja